AbdoAnany/Task-Manager-App/README.md

 ## Additional Features Implemented
-It seems like you're listing additional features or packages implemented in a Flutter project.
-Here's a brief overview of each one:

 1. **cached_network_image**: A Flutter package to load and cache network images efficiently.
 2. **table_calendar**: A Flutter package to create customizable calendar widgets.